iterative/dvc.org/content/docs/studio/troubleshooting.md

 [gl-status]: https://status.gitlab.com/
 [bb-status]: https://bitbucket.status.atlassian.com/

-If you get this error and none of the above applies, don't forget to [get in touch with us](#support).
+If you get this error and none of the above applies, please [get in touch with us](#support).

 ## I cannot find my desired Git repository in the form to add a model